lzawbrito/lzawbrito.github.io/src/components/writing/articles/locke-property-rights.md

-state of nature by defining it as constituting the “original” from which “political power” arises—as opposed to defining it in relation to sovereignty or political power—and thus one construes the remaining elements of Locke's theory as emerging from particular conditions in addition to the conditions of the state of nature.
+state of nature by defining it as constituting the “original” from which “political power” arises—as opposed to defining it in relation to sovereignty or political power—and thus one construes the remaining elements of Locke's theory as emerging from conditions _additional_ to the those of the state of nature.
 Among these elements is indeed his theory of property, although this does not initially appear to be the case in his treatment of it.
 After all, Locke claims the “natural” right to property is justified by the divine